chdl17/IPL_Analysis_R/README.md

 But wait, before you charge onto the field, you need your gear:

 - **R and R Studio**: The dynamic duo that you must have on your side.
 If they're not already in your lineup, download and install them pronto from their official websites.
 - **Kaggle Dataset**: Secure your ticket to the cricketing carnival.
 Download the IPL dataset from Kaggle, place it in the same directory as your R code, and let the game begin.
-The dataset is your MVP and can be found [right here](https://www.kaggle.com/manasgarg/ipl).

 With the basics in place, you're all set to embark on an exhilarating adventure through the IPL's data-rich landscapes.
 Open your R code in R Studio, execute the code snippets, and let the magic unfold.